15 Things to Tell Your Designer Before Starting a Project

 This research process is known as discovery and helps the designer get to know the business, its clients, and its direct competitors.
 Without discovery, the designer will not have the necessary insight to build your perfect website.

 Many web designers have skills that branch out into other services, such as graphics, search engine optimization, and software development.
+Also, sometimes people use project management softwares to track all projects.

 If your chosen designer can also create logos, branding, and graphics for your website, then it may be a good idea to ask them to include this work, limiting the number of people you need to liaise with.